awslabs/deequ/src/main/scala/com/amazon/deequ/examples/data_profiling_example.md

   .run()
 ```

-As a result, we get a profile for each column in the data, which allows to inspect the completeness of the column,
+As a result, we get a profile for each column in the data, which allows us to inspect the completeness of the column,
 the approximate number of distinct values and the inferred datatype:

 ```scala